apocalyptech/ft-explorer/README.md

 Some things which are at least somewhat likely to happen:

 * Nothin'!
 This app is currently feature-complete from my initial goals.
-* We'll see what becomes of this once BLCMM (the successor to FilterTool) comes out.
-It's possible that BLCMM may totally obsolete this, but I suspect I'll probably update it with the updated dataset anyway.

 Some things which are less likely to happen: